Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Richmond upon Thames and are not the council.
 About us

-The Environment, Sustainability, Culture and Sports Committee met on Tuesday 20 February 2024 to discuss options for the delivery and management of leisure services, progress on the Richmond Climate Emergency Strategy, and updates on local flood risk management.
-Key decisions included agreeing to tender the management of the Council's leisure centres and approving an updated Climate Emergency Action Plan.
+The Environment, Sustainability, Culture and Sports Committee met on Tuesday 20 February 2024 to discuss options for the delivery and management of Richmond's leisure services, and to review progress on the Richmond Climate Emergency Strategy.
+Key decisions included agreeing to tender the management of the council's leisure centres and approving the updated Richmond Climate Emergency Action Plan for 2024/25.

-The committee discussed options for the future delivery and management of the Council's leisure centres, including Pools on the Park and Teddington Pools and Fitness Centre.
-A report presented to the committee outlined an options appraisal comparing in-house management with external operators.
-The appraisal indicated that an external contractor model could be more commercially beneficial, potentially saving the Council approximately £542,000 per annum compared to current forecasts.
-This model was also considered to offer potential for greater economies of scale and investment in facilities.
+The committee discussed options for the future delivery and management of the council's leisure centres, including Pools on the Park and Teddington Pools and Fitness Centre.
+A report presented to the committee outlined an options appraisal for different delivery models, with the in-house and external contractor models being identified as the most favourable.

 Lead Local Flood Authority (LLFA) Update